-Grants are competitive with awards based on the thoroughness of the submission, the project's proposed number of teachers participating in the pilot program, and the estimated need for funding.
-The LEAs should carefully consider resources needed to successfully implement the proposed project and present realistic budgets and expectations that accurately project costs and outcomes.
+Grants are competitive with awards based on the thoroughness of the submission, the project's proposed number of teachers participating in the TIRA Pilot Program, and the estimated need for funding.
+Local Education Agencies should carefully consider resources needed to successfully implement the proposed project and present realistic budgets and expectations that accurately project costs and outcomes.